Asset categories

 • Speculatives — Non-earning assets (e.g., crypto, collectibles).
 (Narrative/liquidity-driven.)

 When markets decide what to pay for an asset, they weigh risk against return: the higher the chance of loss, the higher the return investors demand.
-In this guide, Risk % means the plausible 12-month downside you should be prepared to tolerate; the Return % is the long-run total return you'd reasonably target.
+Risk can be defined and measured in many different ways, in this diagram risk is defined as the plausible 12 month downside you should be prepared to tolerate; the Return % is the long-run total return you'd reasonably target.
 The RBA cash rate acts as Australia's risk-free anchor—when it rises, investors expect higher earnings from all other assets, and prices adjust so that expected returns step up accordingly.

 0% 6%